steeladept/steeladept.github.io/pages/zabbix/Zabbix4FrontEndInstall.md

   Make it match the ssl locations and configurations just created:

-> Note:  If Apache is only being used for Zabbix, you can just edit the default VirtualHost.
-Otherwise, create one specifically for Zabbix.
+> Note:  If Apache is only being used for Zabbix, you can just edit the default VirtualHost.Otherwise, create one specifically for Zabbix.

 ```vim
 DocumentRoot "/usr/share/zabbix"